Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 My dog and I hiked the Pine Knot Trail in Big Bear

-Big Bear Lake is one of the most developed mountain towns in Southern California, and one of my favorite California towns in general.
-Watch the foliage transform into an autumn jubilee or hit the white powdered slopes of Big Bear Mountain Resort in the winter.
+Big Bear Lake is one of the most developed mountain towns in Southern California, and one of my favorite towns in general.
+Watch the foliage transform into an autumn jubilee on a fall visit.
+Or hit the powdery white slopes of Big Bear Mountain Resort in the winter.

-There are hundreds upon hundreds of cabins for rent in Big Bear Lake and new trails to explore each day of your stay.
-Of course, no Big Bear vacation is complete without spending some time on the lake.
+There are hundreds of trails to explore each day, and hiking is one of the best things to do in Big Bear, so don’t miss the opportunity.
+Of course, no vacation in Big Bear is complete without spending some time on the lake.
 Rent a boat or kayak for the perfect alpine lake excursion.

 Mammoth Lakes

-Soak in the Mammoth hot springs to relax your muscles after a long day of skiing
+Soak in the Mammoth Lakes hot springs to relax your muscles after a long day of skiing.

 A trail covered with snow in Mammoth Lakes during winter